 Is Blur's Beetlebum their most heartbreaking single?

-Radio X takes a look back at one of the Britpop band's most downbeat tracks and the true-life inspirations that went into the lyrics.
+Radio X takes a look back at one of the Britpop band's most downbeat tracks.

 The downbeat track has often been linked to drug abuse, with many crediting the song to Damon Albarn's experience of heroin with his then-girlfriend Justine Frischmann, singer of Elastica.

 Speaking in the 2010 Blur documentary No Distance Left To Run, Albarn admitted: "That whole period of a lot of people's lives was fairy muddied by heroin for a lot of people.
 And it's sort of, it's in that place.
 And a lot of stuff was at that time."

 The singer later elaborated on his involvement with the drug, telling Q magazine in March 2014: "For me, it was incredibly creative.
 It freed me up… I somehow managed to break out of something with my voice.
 I can only say heroin was incredibly productive for me.”

 He warned, however: "It turns you into a very isolated person.
 Ultimately, anything that you are truly dependent on is not good."

 He expanded on the theme a month later to Time Out, stating: "Look, I didn’t go out and look for it.
 I turned up at my house and there it was, made on the table.
 What should I have done?
 Leave my life and reject it or stay in my own house with my girlfriend and somehow assimilate it into my life?

 “I don’t totally see it as a mistake.
 That’s the point.
 It was part of me growing up."